Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 How long do the effects last?

-The active journey typically lasts 4–7 hours
+The active journey lasts 4–7 hours depending on dosage and individual response.